nomadkitty/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+   A hash function is a function where the input is any data, and the output is a number.

 2. Collision resolution
+   Allow each hash slot to hold a reference to a collection(or chain) of items

-3. Performance of basic hash table operations
+3. Performance of basic hash table operations Insertion, delete and search are O(1)

 4. Load factor
+   load_factor = number of items in hash table/total number of slots

 5. Automatic resizing
+   when load factor reaches a set limit (too low/too high), the total number of slots will automatically resizing (half/ double).

-6. Various use cases for hash tables
+6. Various use cases for hash tables caching, look up table, duplicate prevention etc.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.